Take the guess work out picking stock photos by following these simple steps.

 Don’t be too specific

 There’s a sweet spot here.
 Whereas being too vague will produce too many results, being too specific will produce too few.
-Sometimes it helps to click on an image that is close to what you’re looking and seeing what tags are associated with it.
+Sometimes it helps to click on an image that is close to what you’re looking for and see what tags are associated with it, then search for those tags.

 Search for concepts or ideas

-If you’re just not getting great results from your searches, try following one of your search terms with “thought”, “idea”, or “feeling”.
+If you’re just not getting great results from your searches, try following one of your search terms with “thought”, “idea”, “feeling”, or “action”.
 A lot of interesting options will open up to you by combining a concept and a noun.
+For example: if you search “activism action” you’ll get more images of crowds, while if you search “activism idea” you’ll get more images of signs.

 There are a few things besides the artistic nature of the image that you should consider when searching for an ideal stock image.